openai/openai-dotnet/MigrationGuide.md

 # Guide for migrating to OpenAI 2.0.0-beta.1 from OpenAI 1.11.0

 This guide is intended to assist in the migration to the official OpenAI library (2.0.0-beta.1) from [OpenAI 1.11.0][openai_1110], focusing on side-by-side comparisons for similar operations between libraries.
+Prior to 2.0.0-beta.1, the `OpenAI` package was a community library not officially supported by OpenAI.
+See the [CHANGELOG][changelog] for more details.

 Familiarity with the OpenAI 1.11.0 package is assumed.
 For those new to any OpenAI library for .NET, see the [README][readme] rather than this guide.